 Medicare Advantage

 Private insurance companies administer Medicare Advantage (Part C) plans.
-Although these often offer additional benefits, they may restrict a person’s choice of healthcare provider, requiring them to use the plan’s in-network providers.
+Although these plans often offer additional benefits, they may restrict a person’s choice of healthcare professional, requiring them to use the plan’s in-network professionals.

 There are several types of Advantage plans, and the rules about referral letters may differ among them.